websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/setting-up-automatic-deployment.md

 You can speed up the deployment of CI builds by configuring the CI service to automatically deploy them to your Project's `dev` environment.

-To do so, follow these steps:
+Follow these steps to set it up:

 1. Navigate to the `infra` environment for your DXP Cloud Project.